How To Make a Will in ACT (2025 Guide) - Will Hero Guide

 • Name Your Beneficiaries: You can list one or more beneficiaries—family, friends, or charities.
 Provide each person’s full legal name and the share or percentage they receive.

 • Appoint Backup Beneficiaries: If your first choices can’t inherit, alternates (contingent beneficiaries) ensure your assets still go where you want them.
+Learn more about why backup beneficiaries are essential in your Will.

 Will Hero interface showing residual estate distribution to beneficiaries